ThisuraRabel/Collobarative-Project-Hardware-Store-Management-GUI/README.md

 # Hardware-Store-Management

-#This is a user friendly GUI application to manage the work of a physical goods store.
+A User friendly GUI application to manage the work of a physical goods store.

--[Programming language used - Java]
+ [Programming language used - Java]
 -[IDE - netbeans]
 -[Database - mysql]